 Profile

-Arshad Ayub is born on 2nd August 1958 in Hyderabad, Andhra Pradesh.
-He’s a former off-spinner who played for India in 13 Test matches and 32 One Day Internationals between 1987 and 1994.
-The mini all-rounder Arshad Ayub normally bowled straight and away-going deliveries more often than he did the off-break.
+Arshad Ayub was born on August 2, 1958, in Hyderabad, Andhra Pradesh.
+He’s a former off-spinner who played for India in 13 Test matches and 32 One-Day Internationals between 1987 and 1994.
+The mini-all-rounder Arshad Ayub normally bowled straight and away-going deliveries more often than he did the off-break.
 These kinds of deliveries often surprise the batsman with their sharpness and quick speed.

 Test Career

-In 1987-88, Arshad Ayub made his Test debut against the powerful West Indies side at Delhi.
-He showed excellent class in his debut match and took 4 wickets while West Indies was chasing 276 in the fourth innings.
-Arshad Ayub’s lone battle didn’t work, picking up four wickets of the five West Indies wickets chased the score.
-He played the last Test against Pakistan at Lahore in 1989 and couldn’t get any wicket in his 49 overs spell on a slow pitch.
+In 1987–88, Arshad Ayub made his Test debut against the powerful West Indies side in Delhi.
+He showed excellent class in his debut match and took four wickets while the West Indies were chasing 276 in the fourth inning.
+Arshad Ayub’s lone battle didn’t work; picking up four of the five West Indies wickets chased the score.
+He played the last Test against Pakistan at Lahore in 1989 and couldn’t get any wickets in his 49-over spell on a slow pitch.

-In 1988, Arshad Ayub tormented the New Zealand side but taking 21 wickets in a 3 match Test series.
-His brilliant contribution played a vital role in winning the series by 2-1.
-In the first Test at Bangalore, he took 8 for 104, eventually, India thumbing win.
+In 1988, Arshad Ayub tormented the New Zealand side, taking 21 wickets in a three-match Test series.
+His brilliant contribution played a vital role in winning the series 2-1.
+In the first Test at Bangalore, he took 8 for 104; eventually, India won.

-In the 2nd Test Match at Mumbai, he picked up 5 for 50, which was his career-best bowling on the highest level of cricket, however, India lost the match by 136 runs.
-So, in the deciding Test Match at Hyderabad (Deccan), he picked up 4 for 55 and 3 for 36 (7/91) went on India to win the match by 10 wickets.
+In the 2nd Test Match at Mumbai, he picked up 5 for 50, which was his career-best bowling on the highest level of cricket; however, India lost the match by 136 runs.
+So, in the deciding Test Match at Hyderabad (Deccan), he picked up 4 for 55 and 3 for 36 (7/91) and went on to help India win the match by 10 wickets.

-After that, he went with the Indian side to tour West Indies in 1988-89, where he just managed to take 14 wickets in a 4-match series.
-However, India lost the series with a 3 – 0 margin.
-In the first Test Match at Georgetown, he picked 5 for 104.
+After that, he went with the Indian side to tour the West Indies in 1988–89, where he just managed to take 14 wickets in a 4-match series.
+However, India lost the series by a 3-0 margin.
+In the first test match at Georgetown, he picked 5 for 104.
 In the 2nd Test at Bridgetown, he grabbed 1 for 55 and 1 for 26.
-In the third Test at Port of Spain, he took the 5 for 117 and none for 50.
+In the third Test at Port of Spain, he took 5 for 117 and none for 50.
 Hence, in the final Test match at Kingston, Arshad’s bowling analysis was 2 for 99.

 After that, he went to Pakistan, where he was treated like a street bowler.
-He played two matches, but unluckily didn’t get any wicket, which eventually ended his Test career.
-Overall, he played 13 Test matches for India and took 41 wickets at 35.07 with three times he picked five wickets haul.
-He appeared in 32 ODI’s for India and grabbed 31 wickets at an average of 39.22 with the career-best figure of 5 for 21.
+He played two matches but unfortunately didn’t get any wickets, which eventually ended his Test career.
+Overall, he played 13 Test matches for India and took 41 wickets at 35.07, with three times he picked up five wickets.
+He appeared in 32 ODI’s for India and grabbed 31 wickets at an average of 39.22, with the career-best figure of 5 for 21.

 Personal Information